janaSunrise/janaSunrise/README.md

 <h3 align="center">An enthusiastic Machine learning dev, A Full stack developer and Cyber Security practitioner from India</h3>

-> Remember, Life's all about Ups and Downs, Wins and Losses. **Never be disappointed, Keep moving forward** :)
+> Remember, Life is all about Ups and Downs, Wins and Losses. **Never be disappointed, Keep moving forward** :)

 <img src= "https://octodex.github.com/images/waldocat.png" width="160px" Title="You found Waldo!" align="center">